nmasur/nmasur.github.io/content/posts/nextcloud-caddy-nixos.md

 }];
 ```

-All of our NextCloud routes I describe below will be _subroutes_ of the
+All of our Nextcloud routes I describe below will be _subroutes_ of the
-original handle, which matches on the hostname of our NextCloud service.
+original handle, which matches on the hostname of our Nextcloud service.

 The first subroute sets variables and headers for the other subroutes.
 The
 variable is required for working with apps, and the header enforces the use of